ae12067384/ae12067384.github.io/notebook.md

 Follow this guide to keep your coding notebook **clear, consistent, and professional**.

 This ensures your notes are easy for you (and others) to read later.

+Notebook Entry	Terms to Include
+VR Robot + Playground : the robot is the thing you control the play ground is the thing you drive around in .
+Programming Language + Project: a programing language is get this the language that code comes in diffrent coding langauges do diffrent things but vex vr is written and based in python a project is just a file with code in it that you write thats it its really really simple .
+Behavior + Command	Behavior, Command
+Drivetrain	Drivetrain
+Loop + Iteration	Loop, Iteration
+Sensor + Bumper Sensor	Sensor, Bumper Sensor
+Boolean + Condition + TRUE/FALSE	Boolean, Condition, TRUE, FALSE
+Distance Sensor + Threshold	Distance Sensor, Threshold Coordinate Plane + X/Y Coordinates	Coordinate Plane, X-axis, Y-axis, X-coordinate, Y-coordinate Location Sensor	Location Sensor
+Comment	Comment
+Eye Sensor	Eye Sensor
+Conditional Statement	Conditional Statement

 ---